“Etiamsi daremus non esse Deum”

 Ruler of England from 1199 to 1216, King John’s claim to fame was the Magna Carta, which is supposed to have elevated the importance of individual rights and the concept of due process – the idea that laws must be administered in the same way for all.

 The only problem is that King John didn’t write the Magna Carta on his own.
 He had to be persuaded, with the threat of overthrow.
-I am amazed at how historians can twist the truth out of shape.
-Imagine a group of the richest and most powerful people in the country who are tired of paying high taxes, having their rights restricted by government, and who generally don’t like the president.
-Imagine they get together and agree to use their wealth to force the government to behave the way they want it to behave.
+Imagine a group of the richest and most powerful people in the country who are tired of paying high taxes, having their rights restricted by government – a cabal of robber barons who think the King is an asshole and detest him.
+Imagine that they get together and agree to use their wealth to force the government to behave the way they want it to behave.

 Sound familiar?
 It should.
 It’s the way it has always been, and probably always will be.
 Wealth is power, even in governments supposedly of, by and for the people.